Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

   "metricContainer": {
     "metrics": [
       {
-        "id": "metrics/occurrences"       <-- These id values come from the /metrics API method }
+        "id": "metrics/occurrences"       <-- These metric id values come from the /metrics API method }
     ]
   },
-  "dimension": "variables/page"           <-- These id values come from the /dimensions API method }
+  "dimension": "variables/page"           <-- This dimension id value comes from the /dimensions API method }
 ```